Drama/Romance

 Rating: 8/10

-When he comes into big money and is dragged to the Big Apple, he doesn’t abandon his small-town values.
-He was never looking for this money, and he’s not after fame either, so he has no interest in the reporters trailing after him.
-But he is no match for Louise “Babe” Bennett, who isn’t above trickery if it will get her a story.
-She appeals to Deeds’ decency, pretending to be an overworked damsel-in-distress who just happens to faint right in front of Deeds.
-When he comes to her assistance, and falls for her charms, she, initially, uses her inside track to get scoop after scoop, without Deeds suspecting she’s actually a journalist.
+So where’s the conflict in this story?
+Well, there are some big city lawyers who don’t want Deeds looking too closely at how they’ve managed the fortune he’s inheriting.
+But the real troublemaker is big city reporter Louise “Babe” Bennett, who isn’t above trickery if it will get her a story.
+She appeals to Deeds’ decency, pretending to be an impoverished damsel-in-distress who just happens to faint right in front of him.
+When he comes to her assistance, and falls for her charms, she uses her inside track to get scoop after scoop, without Deeds suspecting she’s actually a journalist.

 Cautions

-There’s nothing much to worry about here.
-But the 2002 Adam Sandler remake, Mr. Deeds, packs in some unfortunate additions – a dozen or so potty jokes, a foot fetishist, a pornographer, and at least a few instances of the Lord’s name being taken in vain.
+That’s about it.
+But while there’s nothing much to worry about here, the 2002 Adam Sandler remake, Mr. Deeds, packs in some unfortunate additions – a dozen or so potty jokes, a foot fetishist, a pornographer, and at least a few instances of the Lord’s name being taken in vain.
 This is yet another instance where less is so much more.

 Conclusion